make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   and shortest arc.
 - The endpoints $\mathbf{q_1}$
   and $\mathbf{q_2}$
-  are "unit quaternions"
-  and represent the rotations
+  represent the rotations
   to be interpolated.
-- There are various ways to represent 3D rotations but using unit quaternions has many advantages.
+- There are various ways to represent 3D rotations.
+- Here we are using **unit quaternions**.
-- A quaternion is like a four dimensional vector.
-- A **unit** quaternion is a quaternion whose length is equal to $1$.
+- A quaternion is like a four dimensional vector, and a unit quaternion is a quaternion whose length is equal to $1$.
+- There are many advantages of this representation compared with represenations like Euler angles which have a singularity.
+- There are also some things to remember.
-- Both $+\mathbf{q}$
+- For example, both $+\mathbf{q}$
   and $-\mathbf{q}$
   represent the same rotation.
+- In the Slerp equation,
-- The angle $\theta$
+  the angle $\theta$
   between $\mathbf{q_1}$
   and $\mathbf{q_2}$
   can be calculated